 The kings of old ruled with absolute authority over their domains—territories carved out by war or treaty.
 That idea also captures the spirit of today’s Internet domains, which allow anyone to claim a cyberspace “territory”—a website—that’s exclusively their own.
 The way to secure that online domain is to simply create a unique name and register it—or to buy an existing domain name from a domain marketplace or private seller.
 That makes it possible to create a website that establishes a user’s online presence for a variety of personal or business reasons.

 Every domain must have a unique name that distinguishes it from all others and points only to a single website.
-That’s why anyone who wants to buy and register a domain name needs to carefully research the desired name to find out if it’s already in use.
+That’s why anyone buying and registering a domain name needs to carefully research the desired name to find out if it’s already in use.
 If so, it’s off limits, unless the owner is willing to sell it.

 If a domain name is available, any Internet user can buy it—which really means paying a fee for exclusive rights to that name for a period of time that can range from one year to more than a decade.
-Once purchased, a domain name becomes its owner’s public address on the Internet, and the gateway to accessing the website attached to the name.
+After registering domain name it becomes the owner’s public address on the Internet, and the gateway to accessing the website attached to the name.
 But a domain name is only a proxy for the real locator—the IP address.

 Domain Names and IP Addresses